gradle/native-platform/readme.md

 You need to install the `lib32ncurses5-dev` package to pick up the ncurses i386 version.

-To build, include `-Pmultiarch` on the command-line.

 ### Windows

-You need to install Visual studio, and build from a Visual studio command prompt.
+You need to install Visual studio 2010 or later.

 ### OS X